 Cefic position on the ETS reform

 On July 15, 2015 the European Commission presented its proposals for reforming the EU Emissions Trading System, for the period 2021-30.
-Cefic welcomes some positive elements while stressing that the proposals fail to deliver the necessary incentives for companies to invest and grow in Europe.
+Cefic welcomes the reform which gives the possibility for stakeholders to share their views.
+At present Cefic remains cautious that the proposal as it stands would be able to deliver the necessary incentives for companies to invest and grow in Europe.

-Cefic is working actively within the Alliance of Energy Intensive Industries – which represents over 30 000 European companies and 4 million jobs – towards a fair and efficient reformed ETS enabling the most efficient undertakings to grow in Europe.
+Cefic is working actively with the Alliance of Energy Intensive Industries – which represents over 30 000 European companies and 4 million jobs – towards a fair and efficient reformed ETS enabling the most efficient companies to grow in Europe.
 We support in particular dynamic free allocation principles, improved carbon leakage prevention, and harmonised indirect compensation mechanisms.

 Existing ETS has perverse collateral effects